 LAND CAPABILITY.
-A key principle of land use planning is to guide development towards land best suited to the purpose and discourage and prevent uses inappropriate to the landscape.
-Capability assessments identify landform attributes which can constrain future development.
-The following attributes influence future land use decisions in Norwich.
+A key principle of land use planning is to guide development towards land best suited to the purpose and discourage and prevent uses inappropriate to the landscape. capability assessments identify landform attributes which can constrain future development. the following attributes influence future land use decisions in norwich.

-STEEP SLOPES are poorly suited to development.
+STEEP SLOPES are poorly suited to development and development on slopes greater than 15 or 25% shall be prohibited.
+COMMUMNITY SUGGESTION: development on slopes greater than 45% shall be prohibited. (reason: the angle of repose for earth slopes is 45 degrees).
 The landform of Norwich is dominated by narrow valleys and steep slopes.
 As severe weather events increase in frequency and intensity, reviewing land use regulations as they pertain to development on steep slopes will be needed.

-SOIL TYPE is a major determinant of development in the absence of municipal wastewater systems.
-Norwich does not operate a municipal wastewater system.
-Norwich provides potable water in the village through the Fire District, accessing aquifers to the north of the village, which allows for denser settlement.
+SOIL TYPE is a major determinant of development in the absence of municipal wastewater systems. norwich does not operate a municipal wastewater system. norwich provides potable water in the village through the Fire District, accessing aquifers to the north of the village, which allows for denser settlement.

 RIPARIAN AREAS (INCLUDING FLOODPLAINS) are sensitive environments often subject to flooding.
-Historically these areas have been used for agriculture (fertile silt deposits from stream action) and industrial power generation (for mills prior to the advent of electricity).
-Today, repeated private property and public infrastructure losses due to flooding and erosion from severe storms is best resolved by avoiding continued development in these areas.
+Development in these areas shall be prohibited (Need to refer to a map where these specific areas are identified) Historically these areas have been used for agriculture (fertile silt deposits from stream action) and industrial power generation (for mills prior to the advent of electricity). today, repeated private property and public infrastructure losses due to flooding and erosion from severe storms is best resolved by avoiding continued development in these areas.